How to Market to B2B Companies

 Your first step in effectively marketing to B2B companies is to develop a formal marketing plan.
 As of 2019, 64% of B2B companies in the United States have a formal marketing plan in place (Sagefrog).
 To begin establishing your marketing plan, outline the marketing strategies and campaigns you plan to execute over the next year (or several years).
 Leave plenty of room for digital marketing initiatives within your budget, as it is likely that most of your advertising dollars will be spent in that category.
 In the United States, 1 out of 4 B2B marketers allocate 61-80% of their marketing budgets to online marketing spending (DemandWave).

 - Outline your marketing sources and divide them into categories

-In your plan, be sure to identify which specific types of paid social media, cost-per click, or native advertising you plan to pursue and the main topics these ads will cover.
-It may also be helpful to identify third-party publications in which to advertise in or partner with on technical white paper sponsorships or other digital advertising efforts.
+In your plan, be sure to identify which specific types of paid social media, cost-per-click, or native advertising you plan to pursue and the main topics these ads will cover.
+It may also be helpful to identify third-party publications with which to advertise in or partner with on technical white paper sponsorships or other digital advertising efforts.
 You should also acquire media kits for publications in the oil & gas, food & beverage, and/or manufacturing industries to determine advertising options that will best target a highly relevant, engaged audience.
-Having a set marketing plan in place will help your company organize paid prospecting and customer retention efforts to optimize advertising spend.
+Having a set marketing plan in place will help your company organize paid prospecting and customer retention efforts to optimize advertising spending.

 - Use differing marketing channels based on where the prospect is in the sales funnel